reecec/reecec/README.md

 ### Hi there 👋
-I am a computer science gradaute.
+I am a computer science graduate.
 Currently working as web/mobile app developer with React JS, Node & React Native.
 Also a .net core and xamarin developer.